Read the Passage: 2 Peter 3:1-18

 Knowledge (3:1–9)

 In 2 Pet.
 3:3–7 Peter discusses a specific heresy being propagated by the false teachers, which is called the error of uniformitarianism.
-This false teaching is the idea that all things will remain as they currently stand and that all things have been as they currently are.
+This false teaching is the idea that all things will remain as they currently stand and that all things have always been as they currently are.
 Peter observes, as he had previously, that this false teaching was rooted in the heretics “own lusts” (2 Pet.
 3:3; cf. 2:10).
 Peter’s response to this heresy in 2 Pet.
 3:5–6 is to draw a parallel between the world in Noah’s time and the present.
 Peter notes that in Noah’s time the world seemed to be uniform, until God judged it with water (cf. Matt.
 24:36–39).
 Likewise, in 2 Pet.
 3:7 Peter notes that the present world seems to be uniform, but it will eventually be judged by God through fire.
-Just as God judged the scoffers in Noah’s day, so will He judge the false teachers in the church age.
+Therefore, just as God judged the scoffers in Noah’s day, so will He judge the false teachers in the church age.

 Renewal (3:10–13)